anshulkaushal/froseragroup/README.md

 # Froserra Group Website

-A modern, responsive website for Froserra Group - Import & Distribution Experts in Wellington, New Zealand.
+A modern, responsive Node.js web application for Froserra Group - Import & Distribution Experts in Wellington, New Zealand.

 ## About Froserra Group